-- 307. Plaintiffs re-allege and incorporate all other factual allegations set forth in this Complaint. - 308.
+- 186. Plaintiffs re-allege and incorporate all other factual allegations set forth in this Complaint. - 187.
 Defendants promised that the 360 Savings account would be "high interest" and would pay a "great rate," which promises were designed to induce customers to deposit funds in 360 Savings accounts and/or keep funds in 360 Savings accounts.
-Defendants then concealed

-- 309. In reliance on Defendants' conduct as alleged herein, Plaintiffs (and Subclass members) took action by depositing their funds in 360 Savings accounts, and refrained from taking action by leaving their funds in 360 Savings accounts. - 310.
+Defendants then failed to disclose to its existing 360 Savings accountholders that Defendants had created a new, materially identical, similarly named online savings account, namely the 360 Performance Savings account, which paid a higher interest rate than the 360 Savings account. - 188.
+In reliance on Defendants' conduct as alleged herein, Plaintiffs (and Subclass members) took action by depositing their funds in 360 Savings accounts, and refrained from taking action by leaving their funds in 360 Savings accounts. - 189.
 Class members are presumed to have relied on Defendants' conduct.
 Other than the interest rate paid on the accounts, the 360 Savings account and the 360 Performance Savings account are identical.
-No rational person would maintain an identical account that paid materially lower interest absent Defendants' wrongful conduct. - 311.
+No rational person would maintain an identical account that paid materially lower interest absent Defendants' wrongful conduct. - 190.
 Injustice can be avoided only by enforcing Defendants' promise.